Share Your Work, Ideas, and Inventions at Poster Night

 Will I be listed on the website?

 Yes!
 A list of all poster presenters will be on the website, so you can announce your participation on all your social channels.
-We also archive all the posters.

 How long is Poster Night?

 Poster Night runs from 6 to 8 PM.
 Please plan to stay the whole time.
 There are usually two waves: the before-dinner crowd and the-returning-from-dinner crowd.
 Both are worth presenting to!
 Since you’ll be in front of your poster for the night, plan to ask someone to bring you food and drinks.

 What else do I need to know?

 Presenters and all attendees are expected to adhere to the conference Code of Conduct, and Poster Night falls under the IAC23 COVID-19 Policy.